 The City of Boulder’s Youth Opportunity Program (YOP) is joining forces with Mountain Flower Goat Dairy to offer Counselor in Training (CIT) opportunities for middle school students this summer.
 Our end goal with the Middle School CIT program is to:

-Mountain Flower Goat Dairy partners with the North Boulder Recreation Center and Growing Gardens to put on 10 week-long summer camps for children aged 6-11.
-These camps include three hours at Mountain Flower in the morning, three hours at Growing Gardens in the afternoon and wrap-up at the Recreation Center either swimming or playing gym games.
-The CITs will only work at the Mountain Flower Portion of the summer camp (7:15 am – 11:30 am).
+Mountain Flower Goat Dairy partners with the North Boulder Recreation Center and Growing Gardens to put on 9 week-long summer camps for children aged 6-11.
+These camps include two hours at Mountain Flower in the morning, two hours at Growing Gardens in the afternoon and wrap-up at the Recreation Center either swimming or playing gym games.
+The CITs will only work at the Mountain Flower portion of the summer camp.
+CITs will come early to help out with farm chores and learn about Mountain Flower Dairy operations.
+They will then assist camp staff in running Goats and Gardens summer camp (7:15 am – 11:30 am).

 The CIT role is to: